 You can make a donation to World Wide Words by credit card through the PayPal system.
 You do not need to have a PayPal account to do this.
-Click the logo at right to make a donation in various currencies.
+Click the Donate button on this page to make a donation in various currencies.

 Electronic transfers are always welcome — for more information, please contact me.
 As a further possibility, you may be able to contribute by sending a cheque or cash through the post.
 Again, contact me for more information.

 Another way you can help is to buy items from online bookshops.
-If you use one of the links to the right, World Wide Words gets a small commission on each item you buy, at no extra cost to you.
+If you use the link on this page, World Wide Words gets a small commission on each item you buy, at no extra cost to you.